AxelS27/ThePathOfWinter/README.md

 The project delivers a complete game system where players explore levels, interact with entities, and progress through structured challenges.

-Built using Java and JavaFX, the system emphasizes Object-Oriented Programming (OOP) and a modular architecture to manage game logic, rendering, and interaction.
+Built using Java and JavaFX, the system emphasizes Object-Oriented Programming (OOP) and a modular architecture.

 ---